mashachicken/anagrams/README.md

-# _Super Galactic Age Calculator_
+# _Anagrams and Antigrams Check_
-#### A program that calculates the user's age for different planets in the solar system, 12.13.19
+#### A program that checks whether words are anagrams/antigrams, 12.13.19
 #### By Masha Ivy
 ## Description
-This program is going to take 2 user inputs, test them and return whether they're anagrams, antigrams or neither .
+This program is going to take 2 potential user inputs, test them and return whether they're anagrams, antigrams or neither.
+The program will ignore punctuation and white spaces.
+This project includes back-end logic only.
 ## Main Specs

 | Behavior       | Input         | Output  |